aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/automated_wannierisation.rst

     * :download:`CsH.xsf <include/xsf/CsH.xsf>`
     * :download:`O2Pd2.xsf <include/xsf/O2Pd2.xsf>`

-Once you downloaded both the launcher script and one of the XSF files, launch the script with the following command:
+Once you downloaded both the launcher script and one of the XSF files, first adapt the launcher script content, as usual, filling in the names of the codes that you want to use.

+Then, launch the script with the following command:

 .. code:: bash